isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 In addition, PSHNs may receive house visits.
 All our officers performing house visits will produce their warrant cards or ICA authorisation letter as a form of identification.

-Please be informed that ICA will not ask for any financial information.

-If travellers receive a call from us and wish to verify the authenticity of the phone call, they can call the SHN helpline at 6812 5555.

 The Government will continue to implement surveillance and enforcement measures to ensure compliance with the SHN, so that the well-being of the community is not put at risk.

 Anyone can report a Singapore citizen, permanent resident, Long-Term Visit Pass holder or short-term visitor who did not comply with the SHN to ICA via
 - <https://go.gov.sg/reportshnbreach>; or
 - 6812 5555.

+**Scam Warning**

+ICA will not ask for any financial information.
+If travellers receive a call from us and wish to verify the authenticity of the phone call, they can call the SHN helpline at 6812 5555.

 ## Penalties for Breach of SHN